Search and book flights, trains, buses and ferries in Asia

 How to get from Tokyo to Osaka

-There are two ways to travel from Tokyo to Osaka: by plane or by train.
+There are three ways to travel from Tokyo to Osaka: by plane, by train and by bus.

 How far is Tokyo from Osaka?

 The travel distance between Tokyo and Osaka is 500 km.
-You have two options to travel from Tokyo to Osaka: taking a flight or taking a train.
+There are three options to travel from Tokyo to Osaka: taking a flight, a train or a bus.

 How long does it take to get from Tokyo to Osaka?

-What types of airlines operate the route from Tokyo to Osaka?
+What types of airlines operate the route Tokyo to Osaka?

 For more information about travelling by plane, please read our Flight Guide in Japan.

-What types of trains operate the route from Tokyo to Osaka?
+What types of trains operate the route Tokyo to Osaka?

-The Tokaido Shinkansen high-speed train runs between Tokyo and Osaka.
+JR: Japan Railways operates the Tokaido Shinkansen high-speed train between Tokyo and Osaka.

 There are three types of services on the Tokaido Shinkansen: Nozomi is the fast service stopping only at key stations, Hikari is the semi-fast service stopping at the major stations and Kodama is the local service stopping at all stations.

-Shinkansen trains can carry up to 16 cars per train, arranged in Green Cars with business class seats and Ordinary Cars with standard class seats distributed in Reserved and Non-reserved.
+Shinkansen trains carry Green Cars with business class seats and Ordinary Cars with standard class seats distributed in Reserved and Non-reserved.
 In total, the Shinkansen trains offer three passengers classes: Reserved Seat (Green Car), Reserved Seat (Ordinary Car) and Non-reserved Seat.

 Travellers with Reserved Seat tickets are required to take their numbered seat in the Green Cars or the Ordinary Cars.
-Travellers with Non-reserved Seat tickets are allowed to take any seat available only in the Ordinary cars designated as Non-reserved.
-On these cars, seating is on a first-come, first-served basis.
-When all the seats are full, passengers must travel standing.
+Travellers with Non-reserved Seat tickets are allowed to take any seat available only in the Ordinary Cars designated as Non-reserved.

 For more information about travelling by train, please read our Train Guide in Japan.